top of page

 Myth 4: AAC is only for children with strong cognitive skills.

 In the past, high-tech AAC systems were reserved for children with “intact cognition.”
-Today, technology has evolved and so has the field of AAC.
+Today, the field of AAC has evolved.
 Research has shown that children with a wide range of learning and communication profiles can benefit from AAC.

 Myth 5: A child has to be a certain age to benefit from AAC.